Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation

 Now we work on bounded estimates.
 The approximation rate associated with $V_N$ is defined as $K_5$ tends to $0$ as $N$ increases by our spectral basis construction of $V_N$, since the Rayleigh quotients are upper bounded by the inverse of eigenvalues of the Laplacian.
 Defining the $L^2$-projection on $V_N$ as $I_N$, we have the estimate

 We define the following constant the maximal Rayleigh quotient of $Q$ measured in the $E$--energy on the $Q$--orthogonal complement of the captured subspace $V_{\mathrm{lg}}=\mathrm{span}\{\psi_1,\dots,\psi_m\}\subset V_N$, i.e. the top generalized eigenvalue of $Q$ on $V_{\mathrm{lg}}^{\perp_Q}$.
 Moreover, $K_6$ can be computed rigorously in the matrix equivalent characterization of which should approximately be the eigenvalue smaller than $\overline\lambda_m$.
+In practice, since we only need to provide an upper bound of $K_6$, we can increase $K_6$ a bit and only need to ensure and verify a positive-definiteness in the following sense:

+which we can verify in the matrix representation via a numerical $LDL^T$ decomposition and by showing the residue is small and diagonal entries are away from $0$.

 With the bounded estimates in hand, we are in a position to present the following lemma on a rigorous estimate of the approximation error associated with $L_{\tmop{ap}}$.

 \begin{lemma}[Finite-rank approximation] For $L_{\tmop{ap}}$ defined by \eqref{eq:Lap def} and $L_2$ defined by \eqref{L22 def}, we have the estimate for any $f$ such that $\mathcal{P} f=f$:

 where